era1595/PyVoCrypt/README.md

 The project's main limitation is the lack of acoustic echo cancellation (AEC).
 While it would be easy to add a third-party AEC service via an API, it would come at a cost.
 I have been attempting to integrate AEC using the native audio management APIs of Windows and macOS.
 However, these interfaces operate at a much lower level than Python (e.g., Windows COM), making them error-prone and often incompatible with certain hardware or software configurations (it doesn't work on Windows 10 and only on specific builds of Windows 11).
 As far as I know, this process is much simpler on GNU/Linux and doesn't require extra code changes or plugins; you just need to enable AEC for your main microphone and speaker with a specific command (or set a virtual microphone with AEC enabled as your primary device).
 On Windows, if you have a sound enhancement suite (like Realtek Audio Console, etc.), you may be able to enable system-wide AEC through it.

+The system currently does not have an internal heartbeat system and the server does not track when a client leaves.

 License